 4.2.7.1 Propeller castings shall be visually tested at all stages of manufacture.
-The castings shall be subjected to a comprehensive visual testing in the finished condition by the surveyor to the Register.
+The castings shall be subjected to a 100 % visual inspection and measurement in the finished condition by the manufacturer.
 At the final stage of manufacture the inspection shall include the bore.
 The castings subject to inspection shall be fettled and their surface prepared for non-destructive testing.
-The surface shall be free from defects liable to result in damage of propellers in the course of operation.
+Final visual examination shall be carried out by the RS representative.
+The surface shall be free from defects which may interfere with the use of castings.

 Note.
 Casting defects, which may impair the serviceability of the castings, e.g. major non-metallic inclusions, shrinkage cavities, blow holes and cracks, are not permitted.
-These defects may be removed by one of the methods described in $\underline{4.2.8}$ and repaired within the limits and restrictions for the severity areas.
+These defects may be completely removed by one of the methods described in $\underline{4.2.8}$ and repaired within the limits and restrictions for the severity areas.
 Full description and documentation shall be presented to the surveyor to the Register before commencement of works.